TartanLlama/staging.tartanllama.xyz/src/data/blog/_2020/conditionally-trivial-special-member-functions.md

 }
 ```

 Now `optional<T>` is trivially copy constructible if and only if `T` is, with minimal template magic.
-We’ve got both efficient code generation and C++ which can be understood and maintained a lot easier than before.
+We've got both efficient code generation and C++ which can be understood and maintained a lot easier than before.

 ## The Hairy C++17 Implementation

-As promised, here’s how you’d do this in C++17.
+As promised, here's how you'd do this in C++17.

 We start off by tearing the storage out into its own base class: